baigal17/Project-3/README.md

 ## Functionality of the app
 ** The app will allow doctors and any other necessary parties to access and edit a patient's sensitive information.
 The app will feature blockchain ID number as a way to see a patient's health records including their medical history.
+ Bip-44 encryption tech, token(patient's info) to doctors and patients.